zachhannum/the-word-of-iron/manuscript/chapter_3.md

 Len took them on a path through the city.
 As they walked, their surroundings changed from modest but well-built homes to market squares hemmed by taverns and shops, their windows empty.
 The squares themselves also had vendor stalls, but they too looked barren.
 Perhaps they would be filled with shopkeepers by morning, or perhaps they had been abandoned, for lack of customers.

-Eventually they came upon larger manor homes, and arrived at their destination---an imposing building, ancient looking compared to many of the buildings in the city, built in the architectural style of the Caeteran temples of old, built entirely out of tan stone blocks, with towering spires and a great domed roof.
+Eventually they came upon larger manor homes, and arrived at their destination—an imposing building, ancient looking compared to many of the buildings in the city, built in the architectural style of the Caeteran temples of old, built entirely out of tan stone blocks, with towering spires and a great domed roof.

 "Here we are," Len said.
 "The Prioriem.
 The Council will still be around, I'm sure.
 They've been quite busy as of late.
 Come along."
 She strode through the gates, and they fell into step behind her.

 Inside was perhaps even more impressive.
-They walked through tall, arched hallways, adorned with historical tapestries, many that looked to be as old as---or older than---the Sovereignty.
+They walked through tall, arched hallways, adorned with historical tapestries, many that looked to be as old as—or older than—the Sovereignty.
 Rykker supposed it made sense.
 The original city of Valla was founded during a time before the Sovereignty existed.
 And has continued to exist long past it's destruction, he mused.

 They were led to a set of double doors, ornate and made of a dark wood.
 Two guards, dressed in a similar fashion to Len, flanked the entrance.
 Len turned, and she looked almost apprehensive.
 "Wait here.
 I'll introduce you."

 She opened the right-most door slightly, just enough to slide into the room.

-For a brief moment, Rykker could hear voices inside. "---the vial was found on---" a male voice spoke, urgency edging his words to a tenor.
+For a brief moment, Rykker could hear voices inside. "—the vial was found on—" a male voice spoke, urgency edging his words to a tenor.
 And then the door shut, leaving them alone in the hall with the two guards, who refused to blink even once since they arrived.

 Minutes later, Len opened the door and beckoned for them to come inside.
 They entered a large chamber; a semi-circular table stood in the very center.
 The floor was laid with patterns of white marble, and the ceiling rose high above, arching into an impressive dome shape.